Looking to get fitter and better on holiday? Health and wellness at the Four Seasons Costa Rica is unrivalled!

 Lately, I’ve become interested in birds.
 Mainly because there are fewer of them every year.
 Thanks to the effects of 4G radiation, they’re losing their sense of navigation, and 5G is set to make that even worse.
 Pesticides on crops are also killing them off, as is loss of habitat.
 But given the density of plant life at the resort, I was surprised not to see more avian species here.

-At the end of the tour, we headed to the resort’s nature center, where we learned loads of interesting facts about birds from the naturalist there.
+At the end of the tour, we headed to the resort’s nature centre.
+There, we learned loads of interesting facts about birds from the resident naturalist.
 For example: did you know that some birds use spiderwebs to create their nests?
 Or that the resplendent quetzal plays an important role in various types of Mesoamerican mythology?

 After our 1-to-1 class, Beto performed some sound healing on me.
 Whilst I had experienced this before with limited results, this time, my entire body tingled and vibrated.
 I’m not exactly sure what happened, but I was suddenly overwhelmed by feelings of gratitude, happiness, and love, to the point where I almost wept.